 The student may apply the information and advice received on his or her own, and plan to contact CAPS again if additional services are needed or the student’s attempts are unsuccessful.

 The student may be referred to other student support services available at the University of Arkansas, such as the Counselor-in-Residence program, Center for Educational Access, and/or Dean of Students office, where indicated, to better address a student’s specific needs.

 The student may be referred to community-based providers, depending upon resources, for additional consultation or ongoing mental health treatment services.

-The student may be referred to the Primary Care Clinic or Women’s Clinic for additional diagnostic assessment or treatment of a medical condition contributing to a mental health concern, or in some cases for psychiatric services.
+The student may be referred to the Primary Care Clinic or GYN (Women’s) Clinic for additional diagnostic assessment or treatment of a medical condition contributing to a mental health concern, or in some cases for psychiatric services.

 The student may be seen at CAPS for a scheduled follow-up consultation, ongoing group or short-term individual counseling, and/or psychiatric services.

 CAPS does not accept insurance and will not bill with insurance for counseling services.
 However, the psychiatry services will be billed to your insurance carrier unless you tell us not to at the time of service, in which case, you can self-pay.
 If billing with insurance, you are responsible for co-payment as designated by your insurance carrier.

 If you prefer to use insurance benefits for on going counseling services after an initial consult at CAPS, we can refer you to a community-based provider.